maoberlehner/markus-oberlehner-net/content/blog/replicating-the-twitter-tweet-box-with-vue.md

 But in the end, I'm pretty proud of the outcome.
 I think it's simpler than the original implementation and thanks to Vue.js and `v-model` also more powerful.

-[You can checkout the full code at GitHub](https://github.com/maoberlehner/replicating-the-twitter-tweet-box-with-vue) or play around with a [live demo of the Twitter Tweet Box implemented in Vue.js hosted on Netlify](https://replicating-the-twitter-tweet-box-with-vue.netlify.com).
+[You can check out the full code at GitHub](https://github.com/maoberlehner/replicating-the-twitter-tweet-box-with-vue) or play around with a [live demo of the Twitter Tweet Box implemented in Vue.js hosted on Netlify](https://replicating-the-twitter-tweet-box-with-vue.netlify.com).